 There is widespread interest in literary translation as a form of literary study, and as a discipline that extends the reading and writing skills obtained in an Arts degree.
-Trinity College builds on its large and successful language teaching experience in creating a programme specifically designed for the production and study of literary
+Trinity College builds on its large and successful language teaching experience in creating a programme specifically designed for the production and study of literary translations.

 The course brings together in an interdisciplinary framework, the expertise to create a unique programme for practitioners, future practitioners and students of the art of translation.
 The target language is English, but the following source languages are also available: French, Italian, Spanish, German, Russian, Czech and Polish.
 Where requested, we will try to provide support in other languages.
 The programme is taught by experienced lecturers, several of whom have published translated books, and by guest translators.
 It features a seminar in which students present and discuss their own work.

 A graduate of the course will be well equipped to undertake literary, cultural, academic or philosophical translation, and will be qualified for employment in any area demanding intercultural awareness and excellent writing and analytical skills.
 The aim is to each translation as an art, and to form professionals who will have learned to work in an ethos of mutual intellectual and linguistic exchange.

 The taught element of the M. Phil in Literary Translation runs for the first two terms.
 Students take a number of compulsory courses, and choose from a range of optional courses.
 The ‘Translation Seminar’, runs through both terms; the courses entitled ‘Theory and Methodology of Comparative Literature and Literary Translation’ and ‘Theory and History’ run in successive terms, and the course ‘Texts and Translation’ will be taught by a guest translator (Peter Sirr) in the first term and by full-time Trinity Staff in the second term.
 All the courses are compulsory for all students.
 In addition, students take ONE option in each term on a specialist course of their own choosing.
 Regular class attendance is required.